Choiseul pigeon: Relationship with humans

 This pigeon was a source of food for the local people, who would locate its roosting sites either due to the bird calling or by the droppings that had accumulated below its perches.
 It was well-remembered by the indigenous peoples, and stories of the delicious ground-dwelling pigeon were passed down by local elders after its extinction.
 One indigenous person implied that the gizzard stones of the pigeon may have had value locally.
 After the bird's extinction, the indigenous people have occasionally confused the Choiseul pigeon with the arboreal crested cuckoo-dove in modern folklore, and several claims of the pigeon's continued existence turned out to be based on the cuckoo-dove.
-After its discovery, several Western bird collections highly desired its skins; the Whitney South Seas Expedition spent three months at high expense on Choiseul with the primary objective being the acquisition of the Choiseul pigeon.
+After its discovery, several Western bird collections highly desired its skins; the Whitney South Sea Expedition spent three months at high expense on Choiseul with the primary objective being the acquisition of the Choiseul pigeon.
 In 2012 the Choiseul pigeon was commemorated on a stamp from Mozambique along with several other extinct birds.
-The Choiseul pigeon is depicted on the flag of the Choiseul Province.
+The Choiseul pigeon is depicted on the flag of Choiseul Province.